Dognapping & Dog Theft Statistics To Know In 2026

 Dog nappers rank right up there as the most soulless (insert long list of derogatory terms) who are not concerned for these vulnerable canines’ well-being.
 Since many dog breeds are worth upwards of a couple of grand, dognappers sell for $2,000 plus the resale value.

-What’s worse is that they also sell the breeds that fall under the pitbull umbrella to illegal dog fighting rings.
+What’s worse is that they also sell the breeds that fall under the pitbull umbrella to illegal dog-fighting rings.
 Some dogs on the premium list are also on the most wanted list by pet owners.
 Thieves will snap up dogs on the most expensive dog breed list if the opportunity arises.

 Pitbulls Are Stolen for Illegal Fighting ( AKC Reunite)

 Once more, there is no such dog as a pit bull.
-It’s a catchall term in the USA for the American Pitbull Terrier, American Staffordshire Terrier, American Bully, American Bulldog, and Staffordshire Bull Terrier and mixed breeds.
+It’s a catchall term in the USA for the American Pitbull Terrier, American Staffordshire Terrier, American Bully, American Bulldog, and Staffordshire Bull Terrier, and mixed breeds.

-Dog fighting is a felony offense in America punishable by jail time.
+Dog fighting is a felony offense in America, punishable by jail time.
 Yet, these unscrupulous thieves will abscond with these terrier breeds when the opportunity knocks to sell them for illegal fight clubs.

 15 US States Have Laws for Dog Theft (Canine Journal)

-Laws are changing, and, finally, 15 states added dog theft to the criminal code.
-However, although the laws exist, it doesn’t deter criminals.
+However, although the laws exist, they don’t deter criminals.
 Make sure you keep an eye on your pet.
 Pets that become separated from their pet parents experience emotional trauma.
 Many animal captivity statistics support this.

 Below are the states with law enforcement against dog thefts.